ProteinDesignLab/protein-design-tutorials/remodel/de_novo_design/de_novo_design.md

 The tutorial should be fairly modular, so you can skip to any of the sections if you don't think some of them are as useful to you.
 If you run into bugs or have questions about some of the flags, [these lab documents](https://github.com/ProteinDesignLab/protein-design-tutorials/tree/master/remodel) may or may not be helpful.
 You can also refer to the main Remodel docs at [https://www.rosettacommons.org/docs/latest/application_documentation/design/Remodel](https://www.rosettacommons.org/docs/latest/application_documentation/design/Remodel) and [https://www.rosettacommons.org/docs/latest/application_documentation/design/rosettaremodel](https://www.rosettacommons.org/docs/latest/application_documentation/design/rosettaremodel).

-### 0. Prerequisites
+## 0. Prerequisites
 - You should be familiar with basic Linux stuff like `mv`, `cd`, vim, and stuff like that.
 [Linux Tutorial](https://ryanstutorials.net/linuxtutorial/)
-- Be able to look at protein structures in PyMOL.
+- Be able to look at protein structures in PyMOL (or similar program).
 - You should have a working build of RosettaRemodel, so that you can run the `remodel.linuxgccrelease` executables (or similar looking ones).
   - If you have access to Sherlock, the Stanford HPC cluster, and have been added to the `possu` group, then the executables should be in `$PI_HOME/working_build/190322_standard/Rosetta/main/source/bin/`.
   - If you have Sherlock access but are not in `possu`, then use the command `ml rosetta` to load the Sherlock installation.
 Then you can use the Remodel executable by simply typing `remodel.default.linuxgccrelease` (you can tab-complete this).
   - If this didn't make any sense to you, you should read the [Slurm/Sherlock tutorial](https://github.com/ProteinDesignLab/protein-design-tutorials/blob/master/intro_to_sherlock.md).
 - This tutorial relies on some basic knowledge of how RosettaRemodel works, i.e. some of what is discussed in [Remodel Overview](https://github.com/ProteinDesignLab/protein-design-tutorials/blob/master/remodel/remodel_overview.md).
 If some of the terms or concepts in here aren't familiar to you yet, you can refer to that document.

-### 1. Design a backbone for the TIM barrel
+## 1. Design a backbone for the TIM barrel
 In this tutorial, let's build the fourfold repeat TIM barrel from [Huang et al](https://www.nature.com/articles/nchembio.1966).
 De novo design in this framework begins by specifying a protein backbone, i.e. folded secondary structures, onto which sequences can be designed.

 ![de novo TIM barrel](/images/timb.png)